ky-feng/data-projects/literature/index.md

 some of my output/csv:
 IMAGE

-Hoestly, a lot of my variables got cut off.
-Now that we have our csv, we can get going on the data...
+A lot of my variables got cut off.
+But now that we have our csv, we can get going on the data...

 ## Visualizing the Data